Annoatok: History

 Annoatok was used as a base by Frederick Cook during his Arctic expedition of 1908–09, when he claimed to have reached the North Pole.
 The name Annoatok means "the wind-loved place".
 According to a publication in 1997, it was the most northerly inhabited place on Earth at that time.
-However, excavations carried out by Eric Holtved in Inuarfissuaq at 78.9° N in central Inglefield Land proved human settlement further north.
+However, excavations carried out by Erik Holtved in Inuarfissuaq at 78.9° N in central Inglefield Land proved human settlement further north.
 Excavations during the years 2004 to 2005 gave evidence of an ancient settlement about 30 km further north in Qaqaitsut at 79.2° N in Eastern Inglefield Land.